b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Interestingly, this is the same as if you placed that same bet with me 100 times.
 Ninety-seven times you would have lost $5 and only 3 times you would have won $125 dollars.
-This would leave you over $110 poorer and me over $110 richer.
+This would leave you over $110 poorer and me over $110 richer ($110 transfer from you to me where the money should be).

 It seems that instead of betting on 12 (two sixes) many times you would be better off had you started a casino or a lottery.
 Then you should find let's say